awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 PostgreSQL version 13\.1 is now available on Amazon RDS\.
 PostgreSQL contains several improvements that were announced in [PostgreSQL 13\.0](https://www.postgresql.org/docs/13/release-13.html) and [PostgreSQL 13\.1](https://www.postgresql.org/docs/13/release-13-1.html)\.

+This version added:
-This version added the `bool_plperl` extension version 1\.0\.
++ The `bool_plperl` extension version 1\.0\.
++ The `rds_tools` extension version 1\.0\.
+For more information, see [ Checking for users with non\-SCRAM passwords ](https://aws.amazon.com/blogs/database/scram-authentication-in-rds-for-postgresql-13/)\.

 For information on all extensions, see [PostgreSQL version 13 extensions supported on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.Extensions.13x)\.

 ### PostgreSQL 12 versions<a name="PostgreSQL.Concepts.General.version12"></a>